snitko/bananas/README.markdown

 ==========================================================

 _Bananas_ does three things:
   *  Watches requests from a particular ip address and files a report if requests happen too often (+ emails you, if you want that).
   *  Blocks access from ip addresses that have been filed in reports.
   *  Provides an interface to manage those reports.

+(Currently works on Rails 2.3, will support Rails 3 next week)

 Installation
 ============
 1. Download the plugin

-    git sumbodule add git://github.com/snitko/bananas.git vendor/plugins/bananas
+        git submodule add git://github.com/snitko/bananas.git vendor/plugins/bananas

 2. Generate stuff

         script/generate bananas spam_report user

   The first argument "spam_report" is the name of the model you're going to use as a base for reports.
   The second argument - a name for the class that is supposed to be a potential abuser (usually "user") - is optional, although necessary if you're using ActiveRecord as a storage for attempts (see "Customizing" section).
   This command will do the following: generate `SpamReport` model and `SpamReportsController`, add resource route for `spam_reports` and create a migration.

 3. Run `rake db:migrate`

-4. Add the following lines to the `ApplicationController`: include Bananas bananas :spam_report
+4. Add the following lines to the `ApplicationController`:

+        include Bananas
+        bananas :spam_report

 Usage
 =====